questionlp/blog.linh.social/_posts/2023-01-22-wait-wait-stats-infrastructure-update.md

 ![Diagram of the Wait Wait Stats Infrastructure in 2022](/assets/images/wait-wait-stats-infrastructure-2022.png "Diagram of the Wait Wait Stats Infrastructure in 2022")

-The new simplified infrastructure will consist of a single server that will host both the Wait Wait Stats Page web application (served through NGINX with caching) and the Wait Wait Stats MySQL database.
-The Reports, Graphs and Stats API web applications will either migrate over to the new server or off-loaded to a smaller instance, depending on system load.
+The new simplified infrastructure will consist of a single server that will host all of the Wait Wait Stats-related web applications (each served through NGINX with caching) and the Wait Wait Stats MySQL database.
+If the load on the system starts to grow, I can easily spin up another server that can host the Reports, Graphs and/or Stats API web applications.

-This allows me to shrink down the number of instances down to 1 or 2 instances (plus one for a lightweight staging instance) and reduce the database query times, as it no longer has to traverse the network.
-Even if the Reports, Graphs and Stats API applications are still hosted on a separate server, they don't receive as much traffic as the Stats Page.
+This allows me to shrink down the number of instances down to a single server for production, as well as a lightweight server for staging.
+This also has a side effect of reducing database query times; due to, not having to traverse a network with potentially inconsistent latency.

-If I need to handle more traffic for the Stats Page, I can either scale the size of the server up or clone the server and set up MySQL replication for the Wait Wait Stats database.
+Later on, if I want to have some form of redundancy or load balancing, I can spin up another server and use MySQL replication to keep the databases synchronized.
+Instead of having the two servers be fronted by another server running NGINX, I will opt for DNS load balancing.